 DMRs shall be submitted to the POTW Authority no later than the last day of the month following the month in which samples are taken.

-For discharges of less than 10,000 gallons per day and all flows of non-contact cooling water and hydrostatic pressure testing wastewater, all analytical results and other information required under this general permit shall be kept on site with a copy submitted upon request of the POTW Authority.
+For all flows of Group II discharges, all analytical results and other information required under this general permit shall be kept on site with a copy submitted upon request of the POTW Authority.

 If the permittee monitors any discharge more frequently than required by the permit using test procedures approved under 40 CFR 136 or specified in the permit, the results shall be included in the calculation and reporting of the data in the monitoring report.